-During the financial period ended 31 March 2020, the Board undertook a review of its own and its committees' performance, to ensure AFT has the right composition and appropriate skills, qualifications, experience and background to effectively govern AFT and to monitor AFT's performance in the interests of shareholders.
+During the financial year ended 31 March 2022, the Board undertook a review of its own and its committees' composition and performance to ensure they are effectively governing AFT and monitoring AFT's performance in the interests of shareholders.

-Independence of directors
+Independence of Directors

 A majority of AFT's directors are independent.
-The factors the Company takes into account when assessing the independence of its directors are set out in the revised NZX Code and the Board Charter.
-Generally speaking, a director is considered to be independent if that director is not an employee of AFT and if the director has no direct or indirect interest or relationship that could reasonably influence or be perceived to influence, in a material way, the director's decisions in relation to AFT.
+The factors the Company takes into account when assessing the independence of its directors are set out in the NZX Code and the Board Charter.
+Generally, a director is considered to be independent if that director is not an employee of AFT and does not have any direct or indirect interest, position, association, or relationship that could reasonably influence, or be perceived to influence, in a material way, the director's capacity to: